-A Wage Claim was filed with the Department of Labor on November 10, 2015.
-The notice was sent to the employer and there was no written objection.
-The Notice of Hearing was sent to both parties on December 8, 2015.
-The employer was represented at the hearing.
+A Wage Claim was filed with the Department of Labor on December 7, 2016.
+The notice was sent to the employer and there was an objection.
+The objection was sent to the claimant and there was a request for a hearing.
+The Notice of Hearing was sent to both parties on January 5, 2017.